narwalabhi/100-days-of-code/log.md

 ### Day 3: May 22, 2021

-**Today's Progress**: Fixed some bugs in the booking and ticekt component.
+**Today's Progress**: Fixed some bugs in the booking and ticekt component and made some changes to my REST API.

 **Thoughts:** I have been trying out different ways to work with redux and localstorage.